 At the same time, students are prepared for life after graduation with a renowned Transition Program, beginning at age 14.
 The program begins with in-house work experiences and eventually places students into actual work places.
 Students learn basic jobs skills and get a taste for the type of job they might pursue as an adult.

 After graduation, students have two potential paths.
 They can find a job with support from the Employment Specialists in ECLC’s Community Personnel Services (CPS), or they can enroll in ECLC’s PRIDE Adult Program, if appropriate, with a center in nearby Florham Park.

 The progress may seem small to an outside observer.
 A student enunciates words a little clearer.
-Another student broadens their vocabulary.
+Another student broadens his or her vocabulary.
 A third speaks, without being asked a question.
-But, for speech therapist Laura Koch and for her students, it’s something to celebrate!
+However, for speech therapist Laura Koch and for her students, it is something to celebrate!

-She has been with the Chatham school for six years and has relished the reward of helping dozens of children make progress in speech therapy.
+She relishes the rich reward of helping students enhance their communication skills.
 “From September to June, I see significant progress in social and communication abilities, which definitely brings me a great feeling of satisfaction,” said Koch.
 “What is even better, though, is witnessing students’ pride in their own abilities, as they begin to independently use the skills we once worked on together.”

-For her success and caring, Koch has been selected as the “Related Services Provider of the Year” in Region II by ASAH, the umbrella organization for special-needs schools and agencies serving children with special needs.
-The award is part of an annual competition among dozens of schools.
-It culminates in statewide winners being named and recognized at ASAH’s annual conference in November.
+Among accolades, Koch was picked as the “Related Services Provider of the Year” in Region II by ASAH, the umbrella organization for schools and agencies serving children with special needs.
+This annual award is part of a competition among schools throughout the state.
 Read more.